-If you’ve been active on a dating site for a while, you know most dating profiles look very similar to one another.
+If you’ve been on a dating site or app for awhile, you’ve probably noticed that most dating profiles look very similar to one another.
 It’s like we’re all playing some bland game of Mad Libs.
 “Hi, I’m [name]!
 I’m [good trait], [good trait], and [ideal virtue you wish you had but don’t].
-I enjoy [activity] with my friends or watching [popular television show or movie] on my own.
+I enjoy [activity] with my friends or watching [popular television show or movie] at home.
 I’m here to [hedge and say you want to meet new people], and I’d love to [flirtatious invitation].”

 C’mon, guys, you’re more than the sum of your Netflix queue!
 Where’s the originality?
 Where’s the panache?
 Dating profiles shouldn’t read like job résumés.
-Your personality, sense of humor, and storytelling ability are more important than the bare facts.
+Your personality, sense of humor, and storytelling ability are far more important than the bare facts and demographics.

-Of course, writing a funny and attractive dating profile is no easy task.
-To give you some idea of how it’s done — and how it should never ever be done — we’ve compiled the 13 all-time funniest dating profiles out there.
+Of course, writing a funny dating profile is no easy task.
+Sometimes your jokes hit the mark, and other times it’s a near-miss.
+To give you some idea of how it’s done — and how it should never ever ever be done — we’ve compiled the 13 all-time funniest dating profiles out there.
 These side-splitting online profiles can be witty, crazy, or just plain stupid, but at least they’re memorable.
 Enjoy!

 A lot of guys paint a picture of their ideal date — dinner, movie, makeout session, etc. But one 22-year-old single took this trope to ridiculous and glorious levels on his dating profile.
 Jake describes picking his date up in his Kia Sorento with lit candles in the car.